Comédie-Française Registers Project

 Hyperstudio RoleDeveloping tightly integrated data representation, visualization, and collaboration tools.
 Conceptualizing ways to turn handwritten notes into searchable data.
 Involving a community of scholars in data capture and analysis.
 Developing open source components that can be reused in other projects.

-HyperStudio Team: Karen Verschooren, Madeleine Clare Elish, Mike Danziger, David Della Costa, Brett Barros, Jamie Folsom, Stephanie Stewart, Gabriella Horvath, Jia Zhang, Jason Lipshin, Undergraduate Students
+HyperStudio Team: Karen Verschooren, Madeleine Clare Elish, Mike Danziger, David Della Costa, Brett Barros, Jamie Folsom, Stephanie Stewart, Gabriella Horvath, Belinda Yung, Jia Zhang, Jason Lipshin, Undergraduate Students

 Project Lead: Jeffrey Ravel, Professor of History at MIT